actualbudget/docs/docs/contributing/writing-docs.md

 #
 # TODO: This does not reflect the real world anymore - maybe we should do a generic
 #       writeups on when to use folder and when not to.
 If we go down this road it
-#       is impeartive that the naming of the folders reflect the title in the sidebar.
+#       is imperative that the naming of the folders reflect the title in the sidebar.
 #
 #       Anyway - if we where to keep it here, I suggest we put this information into
 #       an "expand box"